 19. Demographic challenges burden the economy, with a fertility rate drop to 1.6 billion in 2012.

 The size of China’s workforce has been in decline for seven years in a row.
 In 2011 their working population (16–59) was 925 million people.

-(CIA) (Reuters) (The Guardian)
+(The Guardian) (The Interpreter)

-Data show that almost 1.25 million people die each year due to particle pollution in China.
-Coal is still one of the country’s major energy sources, and responsible for the emission of airborne particles that are putting the health of 81% of Chinese citizens at risk.
+The economic growth of China is closely linked to coal since the country’s economy basically runs on it.
+As a result, China is the number one polluter in the world.
+As one of the country’s primary energy sources, coal is responsible for the emission of airborne particles that are putting the health of 81% of Chinese citizens at risk.

 How much does China’s economy grow each year?

 On average, the Chinese economy grew at an annual rate of 10% since the 1980s.
 That said, in Q1 of 2021, the country’s economy reached a record growth of 18.3%, followed by an increase in industrial output (14.1%) and retail sales (34.2%).